-When shopping for an amp, don’t take home the first one you plug into.
+When shopping for a guitar amp, don’t take home the first one you plug into.
 Sure, that amp may feel really good to play, and you may love how it screams, but are you really going to be happy with it when you wake up tomorrow morning?

 Here are 10 things you should know before you even consider handing over your money to the amp pimp.